Last Updated on Nov 10, 2020

-Manage Medea file is very hard on Smartphone devices Because HD Photos and Videos consume Gigabytes of Storage from iPhone/iPad.
-At that time Apple iPhone/iPad user has questions in his/her mind, How to Free up space without Deleting or Lost Photos.
-So, Here’s the tutorial that will learn how to delete photos from iPhone but not from iCloud.
-Also, we can get free space by deleting it from iPhone camera roll once Backup on Third-Party Cloud Service [iCloud Gives Only 5GB Free].
-Let’s Find out your Prefert options after read all the alternate ways carefully.
+Managing media files on smartphones can be challenging due to the large storage space consumed by HD photos and videos.
+At that time, Apple iPhone/iPad users have questions in his/her minds about how to Free up space without Deleting or Lost Photos.
+So, Here’s the tutorial that will teach you how to delete photos from your iPhone but not from iCloud.
+Also, we can get free space by deleting it from the iPhone camera roll once Backup on Third-Party Cloud Service [iCloud Gives Only 5GB Free].
+Let’s determine your preferred options after carefully reading through all the alternate ways.

-By removing hundreds and thousands of photos/videos to iCloud, you can use lots of space on the device to install a new application and enjoy performance ever time.
+By removing hundreds and thousands of photos/videos to iCloud, you can use lots of space on the device to install a new application and enjoy performance all the time.

 Solution 1: Enable iCloud Photo Library and Disable after Backup

-- Tap on Profile Name [Apple ID name]
+2. Tap on Profile Name [Apple ID name].
+Select iCloud

-- That’s it.
-[Wait for 1 or 2 Days, Gigabytes Photos will take time depends on internet connectivity, Number of GBs]
+[Wait for 1 or 2 Days, Gigabytes Photos will take time depending on internet connectivity, Number of GBs]

-- Now Turn off iCloud Photo from iCloud Photos.
-Repeat Step 1 to 5 and Disable iCloud Photo toggle.
+- Now, Turn off Sync this iPhone settings from iCloud Photos.
+Repeat Steps 1 to 5

 Solution 2: Enable Auto-Backup Photo on Third-Party Cloud Server [Google Photo/ Dropbox]

-Some iPhone user really likes to use Other cloud services, that’s secure and Gives Up to 15GB Free space, and Purchase more at low cost compare to Apple iCloud.
-Today, Google Photo and Dropbox are the most trending options for Backup your Phone data to Third-Party servers.
-Let’s see how to Enable Auto backup of your Photos and Videos to Google Photo and Dropbox.
+Some iPhone user really likes to use Other cloud services that are secure and give up to 15GB of Free space, and Purchase more at a low cost compared to Apple iCloud.
+Today, Google Photo and Dropbox are the most trending options for backing up your Phone data to Third-Party servers.
+Let’s see how to Enable Auto backup of your Photos and Videos to Google Photos and Dropbox.

-Enable Photo Backup on Google Photos iPhone/iPad app
+Learn how to Enable Photo Backup in Google Photos on your iPhone/iPad app.

 - Open the Dropbox app on your iPhone.

-- Tap on Account from Bottom corner Tab.
+- Tap on Account from the Bottom corner Tab.

-- Go to Camera Upload Option > Enable Camera upload Toggle to Start Backup your Photo in Dropbox Cloud.
+- Tap on Turn on camera uploads to Start Backup your Photo in Dropbox Cloud.

-Once All Photos are Uploaded from your Photos app, You can download it later, So we can delete it from the iPhone camera roll.
-Now your iPhone/iPad has free space without lost photos/Videos of iPhone/iPad.
+Once All Photos are Uploaded from your Photos app, You can download them later So we can delete them from the iPhone camera roll.
+Now your iPhone/iPad has free space without lost photos/Videos of your iPhone/iPad.

 Solution 3: Sign Out iCloud and Sign in to Another iCloud Account

-we can not transfer Free space from another iCloud account to your limited storage account.
-So, the Switch account on your iPhone/iPad is the best option.
-Sign out First iCloud account, Sign in Another iCloud account and Turn on iCloud Photo from iPhone/iPad settings.
+Unfortunately, it is not possible to transfer free space from another iCloud account to your limited storage account.
+Thus, the best option is to switch to another iCloud account on your iPhone/iPad.
+To do this, you will need to sign out of your current iCloud account, sign in to another iCloud account, and then turn on iCloud Photo from your iPhone/iPad settings.

 Sign In iCloud Account: Settings app on iPhone > Sign in with Apple ID > That’s it.
 Enable iCloud Photo from iPhone settings > Apple ID Name > iCloud > Photo > iCloud Photo Toggle enable.